Water Investment Produces a Healthy Crop Using Precision Agriculture and Zero Waste

 Why trust me?
 As a fourth-generation California farmer, I grow almonds for a living.
 I also love to eat them and promote them on social media as “Almond Girl Jenny.”

 My home state dominates the global almond market.
-Sur 80 percent of the world’s almonds come from California.
+About 80 percent of the world’s almonds come from California.
 They are the Golden State’s golden crop, worth more than any other agricultural export.
-About two-thirds ship to customers in other countries, which means that we’re selling American grown almonds to people in the European Union, Inde, Chine, et ailleurs.
-Plus que 100,000 U.S. jobs depend on almond production.
+About two-thirds ship to customers in other countries, which means that we’re selling American grown almonds to people in the European Union, India, China, and elsewhere.
+More than 100,000 U.S. jobs depend on almond production.

 Almond trees flourish in what is called a “Mediterranean climate”.
-There are only 5 of these climates in the world and they do best in California’s Central Valley, where the cool and mild winters combine with the dry heat of summer to create the ideal conditions for a nut that is at once a nourriture saine et un delicious snack.
-Each one is packed with protein, fibre, vitamin E, et plus.
+There are only 5 of these climates in the world and they do best in California’s Central Valley, where the cool and mild winters combine with the dry heat of summer to create the ideal conditions for a nut that is at once a healthy food and a delicious snack.
+Each one is packed with protein, fiber, vitamin E, and more.

 And here’s a fun fact: Almonds are closely related to peaches; inside a sweet, juicy peach is a pit that seems a little like a hard and bitter almond.